Table of Contents

 log4j.xml file has hints as to what logging can be enabled for useful, finer-grained logging.

-SymmetricDS proxies all of its logging through Commons Logging.
-When deploying to an application server, if Log4J is not being leveraged, then the general rules for for Commons Logging apply.
+SymmetricDS proxies all of its logging through SLF4J.
+When deploying to an application server or if Log4J is not being leveraged, then the general rules for for SLF4J logging apply.

 Monitoring and administrative operations can be performed using Java Management Extensions (JMX).
 SymmetricDS uses MX4J to expose JMX attributes and operations that can be accessed from the built-in web console, Java's jconsole, or an application server.
 By default, the web management console can be opened from the following address: